tacosontitan/tacosontitan/README.md

 Absolutely, and there's actually a [website](https://www.buymeacoffee.com/tacosontitan) just for that!

 ### 🎨 Artwork
 My profile picture and header image are creations I ordered from [lucy_was_taken](https://www.fiverr.com/lucy_was_taken) on Fiverr.
-If you like their work, feel free to let them know I sent you their way!
+If you like her work, feel free to let her know I sent you her way!

 <!-- Badges -->
 [spotify-badge]: https://img.shields.io/badge/Spotify-1ED760?&style=for-the-badge&logo=spotify&logoColor=white